SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 SimpleElastix takes a long time to build!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The full build take 2+ hours to build on a standard machine.
 We can speed up compilation by deselecting Examples, Testing and any wrapped languages we don't need.
+Other than that there is not much we can do.
+SimpleITK has to compile all filters (including elastix) for all pixel types in order to support runtime selection of the correct template parameters.
+So yeah, it takes a long time.

 I am unable to assign a parameter to a parameter map in a parameter map list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~